 - Butterfly valves are suitable for control purposes with linear flow characteristics between 300 and 700 openings.

 - Butterfly valves offer excellent rangeability from 30:1 to 100:1.

 Disadvantages of Butterfly valve

-However, there are few disadvantages of butterfly valve as listed below
+However, there are a few disadvantages of a butterfly valve as listed below